venil7/ReasonML-TicTacToe/README.md

-# Minimax tic-tac-toe implementation in ReasonML
+# reason-tttoe

-*mostly a port from my [Haskell code](https://github.com/venil7/Programming-in-Haskell-exercises-/blob/master/tttoe/ttoe.hs)*
+`reason-tttoe` is a Tic-Tac-Toe engine.
+This library can be used for game development in the browser, node.js, mobile or native.
+Its code is mostly a port of my [Haskell code](https://github.com/venil7/Programming-in-Haskell-exercises-/blob/master/tttoe/ttoe.hs).

-A tic-tac-toe engine for Browser, Node.js, Mobile or Native.
+See [Example](./example/) of how it can be used on the web.

 ## Build
 [![Build Status](https://travis-ci.org/venil7/ReasonML-TicTacToe.svg?branch=master)](https://travis-ci.org/venil7/ReasonML-TicTacToe)